epfl-ada/ada-2022-project-teambadass/README.md

   - Positive word proportion vs revenue
   - Negative word proportion vs revenue
   - Violent word proportion vs revenue

+### Linear Regression
+We performed linear regression to see the correlation between various attributes and revenue especially in the `cast` section.
+The higher the R-squared value, the better the dependent variable (revenue) is explained by an independent variable in a regression model.
+We included actors as (categorical) predictors and other relevant variables (budget, genre, release_date and more) which could act as confounders (addressed later) and we extracted the actors that resulted in the highest coefficients, but only for those that had p-value < 0.05.

 ### Independent t-test
 When investigating each attribute, we divide the dataset into two groups to determine whether there is a statistically significant difference between the means in two unrelated groups.
 We then simulated the t-test 10 000 times to calculate the statistical power and we use bootstrap with 10 000 draws to compute the 95% CI.
 Here is a list of t-tests we perform within each attribute: